SOFIE-project/Privacy-and-Data-Sovereignty/doc/Privacy.md

 ## Contact info

-Please use github issues page  in case of any questions.
+Please use github issues for posting questions.

 ## License